 Find out more about transiting through New Zealand

-*Travellers from the following Pacific islands are exempted from the expanded pre-departure testing requirements: Cook Islands, Federated States of Micronesia, Fiji, Kiribati, Marshall Islands, Nauru, New Caledonia, Niue, Palau, Samoa, Solomon Islands Tokelau, Tonga, Tuvalu, Vanuatu, and Wallis and Futuna.
+- Travellers from Australia, Antarctica and most Pacific islands, including Cook Islands, Federated States of Micronesia, Fiji, Kiribati, Marshall Islands, Nauru, New Caledonia, Niue, Palau, Samoa, Solomon Islands Tokelau, Tonga, Tuvalu, Vanuatu, and Wallis and Futuna

 Tests must be processed by a laboratory recognised in the country of origin as authorised or accredited to conduct tests.
 Some testing laboratories allow samples to be taken at home – in these cases, a sample can be taken at home, but the sample must be analysed by the laboratory.